wagood/laralist/README.md

 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-10.0+%2B-blue?style=flat-square)

 * [Strictus](https://github.com/php-strictus/strictus) brings strict typing for local variables into PHP.
 With Strictus, you can control the types of local variables using different patterns.

+* [Sushi](https://github.com/calebporzio/sushi) Eloquent's missing "array" driver.
+Sometimes you want to use Eloquent, but without dealing with a database.

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)